wardle/pc4/pc4-ward/README.md

 An lightweight e-observations application.

-It has a deliberately *limited* scope, designed to
+It has a deliberately *limited* scope, designed to support

 * user login
 * patient lookup / selection from ward lists
 * review of results (tabulation and charts)
 * entry of new e-observations

-It is designed to:
+in order to:

 * suit a workflow on a hospital ward.
 * test a new architecture for PatientCare v4.

-For its main operations, it connects to pc4-server.
+For its main operations, it connects to `pc4-server`.

 A core principle is that user-facing applications should be smart in user interactions but dumb in terms of business logic; the latter are